Behold & See: Reception

-Reception on the album is generally mixed, with Richie Unterberger, writing for the Allmusic website, being critical on Bruce-Douglas's lyrics, saying they "are unintentional hippie parodies without any irony or humor, whether solemnly aspiring to a beatnik state or indicting the straight world".
+Reception on the album is generally mixed, with Richie Unterberger, writing for AllMusic, being critical on Bruce-Douglas's lyrics, saying they "are unintentional hippie parodies without any irony or humor, whether solemnly aspiring to a beatnik state or indicting the straight world".

 Peter Lovell, while reflecting on Ultimate Spinach's role in the Bosstown Sound, writes that despite the album's shortcomings "fans will find plenty to like and Douglas comes off well.
 He's got the songs and the trippy lyrics and his playing is equal to the first album.
 His ideas are strewn though the LP".

 In a positive review, Gary Burns contemplates that Behold & See deserved better reception from critics at the time of its release, and was disappointed by the alterations made on the album's reissue.

 Releases

 The album was released in August 1968, and stalled at number 198 on the Billboard 200.
 Shortly after Behold & See was distributed, Bruce-Douglas departed Ultimate Spinach, and essentially disbanded the group, although an almost entirely new lineup would release one final album in 1969.

 In 1995, Big Beat Records reissued Behold & See remastered on compact disc.
 The effort was spearheaded by the album's original record producer Alan Lorber, and designated as the "director's cut".
 It is 10 minutes shorter than the LP version, with the song "Visions of Your Reality" removed, the track listing altered, and "Fragmentary March of Green", "Jazz Thing", and "Mind Flowers" also being edited.